 Global agricultural production is at a crossroads.
 On the one side, the need to produce more food more cheaply is homogenising production systems with dramatic consequences for biodiversity, ecosystems and biomes.
 On the other, population growth, changing consumption patterns, rising incomes and globalisation are changing what, where and how much consumers consume.
 Meanwhile, global production of meat is projected to more than double from 258 million tonnes in 2006 to 455 million tonnes in 2050 whilst milk production is expected to grow from 664 to 1,077 million tonnes (Alexandratos and Bruinsma, 2012).
 The Food and Agriculture Organization (FAO) has estimated annual global production of crops will need to increase by 60% from 2006 levels to 2050 to keep pace with rising demand (FAO, 2016).

 Potential yield gains for crops and livestock are hindered by widespread land degradation, land scarcity, and climate change that threaten where and how much food we can produce (D’Odorico et al., 2014; Tai et al., 2014; Alexander et al., 2015; Webb et al., 2017).
 A review conducted for the Intergovernmental Panel on Climate Change (IPCC) suggests climate change will adversely affect crop yields post 2030 (Porter et al., 2014) and these impacts will vary regionally in response to precipitation variation and temperature change (De Pinto et al., 2016).
 For livestock, climate change related impacts will likely decrease meat and milk production primarily due to changing quality of forage (Chapman et al., 2012), pest/disease extent and prevalence (Nardone et al., 2010; Bett et al., 2017) and water availability (Thornton et al., 2009; Havlík et al., 2015).
-Webb et al. (2017) and Bommarco et al. (2018) suggests retaining biodiversity and ecosystem services in agriculture are paramount to meeting these food security challenges.
+Webb et al. (2017) and Bommarco et al. (2018) suggest retaining biodiversity and ecosystem services in agriculture are paramount to meeting these food security challenges.

 Meanwhile, farm systems worldwide are being homogenised in pursuit of productivity goals that are at the expense of local diversity and farm-systems resilience (Tscharntke et al., 2012; IPES-Food, 2016).
 Yet, reduction in diversity increases vulnerability to climatic and other stresses, raises risks for individual farmers, and undermines the adaptability of agriculture to meet future drivers of change (Thrupp, 2000).